-The College recognises that all staff who work with children and vulnerable adults need to have basic safeguarding training that equips them to recognise and respond to safeguarding welfare concerns.
-This procedure has also been designed to ensure that College staff are properly equipped (for their own benefit as well as that of the children and vulnerable adults).
-Accordingly, all members of staff including the Principal, volunteers and third party providers will receive adequate training to raise their awareness of safeguarding issues and to familiarise them with their duties and responsibilities as part of the introduction and operation of this policy.
+The College recognises that all staff who work with children and adults at risk need to have basic safeguarding training that equips them to recognise and respond to safeguarding welfare concerns.
+This procedure has also been designed to ensure that College staff are properly equipped (for their own benefit as well as that of the children and adults at risk).
+Accordingly, all members of staff including the Principal, volunteers and third party providers will receive adequate training to raise their awareness of safeguarding issues and to familiarise them with their duties and responsibilities as part of the introduction and operation of this policy (see Appendix H).
 Refresher training will be provided at least once every two years.